adonno/tagreader/README.md

 ## Usage

-Each tag that is scanned will result in a tag scan event in Home Assistant.
+Each tag that is scanned will result in a `tag_scanned` event in Home Assistant.
 You can manage your tags and automate them in the Home Assistant UI under config -> tags.

 ![Screenshot of the Home Assistant tag UI](https://raw.githubusercontent.com/adonno/tagreader/master/docs/tag-ui.gif)

-## Options

-The tag reader is available in three different configurations:

-- Plug-and-play.
-A pre-built, pre-configured tag reader, ready to use.
-- Pre-configured components.
-All required components and the case for you to enjoy building yourself.
-- Case only.
-Order a case to use with your own components.

-## Additional component

-In order to be able to use the tag reader with the new tag integration added in Home Assistant v 0.115, a special custom component is required

 ## Contributing